 Another borrower with a history of on-time monthly payments complained that their balance was increasing.
 Without the ability to pay more each month, their pleas for help were met with hostility: VSAC refused to help and instead threatened to garnish wages if the borrower stopped paying.

-What Can You Do If You Have Problems With VSAC?
+What Else Can You Do If You Have Problems With Your VSAC Student Loans?

 First, if your payments are too high, look into consolidating or enrolling in one of the many income-driven repayment plans.
 You’ll pay your loans longer, and you’ll pay more in the end, but the monthly payments may fit your budget better.
 In an IDR, your payments will be capped at a percentage of your discretionary income, and any balance remaining after 20–25 years will be forgiven.